 Pamunkey Indian Simeon Collins and his Kent County wife Pinkey (ca. 1899), Smithsonian Institution.

 Lee Major, his wife Sarah Langston Major (a Pamunkey), and their sons: Opitchipan Major (standing), Powhatan Major (seated) and Elston Opechancanough Major, Mattaponi Indians ca. 1900 on the Mattapony River in King William County.
-I don't know the origin of the Major family.
-Perhaps they originated in Accomack County where George Major (6 "other free"), Rosary Major (7 "other free") and Zorobable Major (3 "other free") were heads of household in St. George Parish in 1800 and 1810.
+They were counted in the 1900 census in the Mattaponi Indian Town: a 38-year-old fisherman with 26-year-old wife Sarah who could read and write with children: Powhatan (11), attending school, Chan (8), Natty Quarse (7), and Pitchapan (2).

 Caroline Cook (born December 1840), her son George Major Cook (born October 1860), his wife Theodora Octavia Cook (born May 1863), and their children: Major Thomas (born December 1887), Ottigony Pontiac (born August 1889), George Theo. (born September 1891), Capitola Ulalah (born May 1893), and Coma Deerfoot (born September 1897).
 Smithsonian Institution Photo no. 880.